transdigiware/blockchain/howto/ibp-console-organizations.md

 The consortium of organizations is hosted by the ordering service.

 If you are the administrator of the ordering service, you can use the console to add an organization to the consortium.
-Navigate to the **Nodes** tab and click on the ordering node.
-On the ordering node panel, under **Consortium members**, click **Add organization**.
+Navigate to the **Nodes** tab and click on the ordering service.
+On the ordering service panel, under **Consortium members**, click **Add organization**.
 This opens a side panel that allows you to select from the list of available MSP definitions that you have [imported into your organizations tab](/docs/blockchain?topic=blockchain-ibp-console-organizations#console-organizations-import-msp).
 You can also use the **Upload JSON** option to import the MSP definition file created by another org directly.

 ## Creating and editing a channel
 {: #console-organizations-create-channel}